-When you go home from the emergency room, it is okay for your child to sleep.
+When you go home from the emergency room, it is OK for your child to sleep:

 - For the first 12 hours, you may want to wake up your child briefly every 2 or 3 hours.

-- Ask a simple question, such as their name, and look for any other changes in the way they look or act.
+- Ask a simple question, such as your child's name, and look for any other changes in the way your child looks or acts.

 - Make sure the pupils of your child's eyes are the same size and get smaller when you shine a light in them.

-- Ask your doctor how long you need to do this.
+- Ask your health care provider how long you need to do this for.